-Noise monitoring at location N2 was conducted on Monday 22 January and Tuesday 23 January 2024.
-Noise from the quarry was inaudible during the day, evening, and night monitoring periods, with the ambient noise environment dominated by motorway traffic, birds, and a passing train.
+Noise monitoring at location N2 was conducted on Monday 3 June 2024, Tuesday 4 June 2024 and Wednesday 19 June 2024.
+Noise from the quarry was inaudible during the day, evening, and night monitoring periods.
+The ambient noise environment was dominated by motorway traffic, birds, frogs, and a passing train.
 The results meet the established noise criteria and indicate that noise emissions from Lynwood Quarry did not contribute to noise nuisance at the time of the monitoring.
 The results and observations taken during the monitoring events at Location N2 are presented in Table 4-2.